2012 Dodge Avenger Interior

 Most test drivers like the 2012 Dodge Avenger’s interior, but a few point out that some items, like the map lights and gear selector, still feel cheap.
 Some reviewers dislike the Avenger’s optional navigation system, and one says the gauge cluster is hard to read because the numbers are red.

 - "Much of the Avenger's hard plastic interior trim was eliminated with last year's revisions, which included a reskinned dashboard and nicer touch points on the doors.
 That said, some rudimentary elements remain, like cheap airplane-style map lights and a wobbly turn-signal stalk." -- Cars.com

 - "The instruments are large and easy to read.
 The touchscreen audio system that's part of Chrysler's Uconnect infotainment system is easy to negotiate, at least when not paired with the optional navigation system." -- Consumer Guide

 - "I liked the interior.
 It's much better than that of the last Avenger that I drove (which was some time ago), with nicer plastics and better materials all around.
 The door panels and dashboard look and present well, and the trim and athletic cuts for the vents are much better than before.
 This black-and-tan color combo works.
 Upgrade the gauge cluster is my only request; it's too busy with red numbers." -- AutoWeek

-Some reviewers note that the Avenger’s trunk is undersized compared with other affordable midsize cars, while one thinks the trunk space is good and is shaped for ease of loading cargo.
-Its 13.5-cubic-foot trunk is smaller than competitors like the Toyota Camry, which has 15.4 cubic feet of trunk space, and the 15.1 cubic feet of space in the Chevrolet Malibu.
+Some reviewers note that the 2012 Avenger’s trunk is undersized compared with other affordable midsize cars', while one thinks the trunk space is good and is shaped for ease of loading cargo.
+Its 13.5-cubic-foot trunk is smaller than those of competitors like the Toyota Camry, which has 15.4 cubic feet of trunk space, and the 15.1 cubic feet of space in the Chevrolet Malibu.
 The Avenger does feature 60/40 split rear seats that fold nearly flat to expand cargo space.